 Do I Need a Work Permit to Find Work Off-Campus in Germany as an Iranian Student?

-If you want to know more about opportunities in Germany, Head on over to our Germany Page for more details about studying in this European powerhouse – from the different universities to the numerous scholarship opportunities!
-You can also search for courses on our Available Programs in Germany for international students!
+To learn more about opportunities in Germany, head over to our Germany Page for details about studying in this European country, including universities and scholarship opportunities.
+You can also search for courses through our Available Programs in Germany for international students.